 Tahoe Convoy is a Bay Area to Lake Tahoe weekend shuttle service picking up in San Francisco, the East Bay, and the Central Valley and dropping off across the north shore.
 Winter service begins in January 2022.

-Alpine Adventures has round-trip bus service every Wednesdays in January and February to a rotating selection of Tahoe ski areas.
+Alpine Adventures has round-trip bus service every Wednesday in January and February to a rotating selection of Tahoe ski areas.

 The South Tahoe Airporter will pick you up terminal-side at Reno-Tahoe International Airport and drop you at a number of south shore hotels.
 There are multiple routes to and from the south shore daily.